larryturner/diamondback/readme.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  `RestClient <https://larryturner.github.io/diamondback/diamondback.clients#module-diamondback.clients.RestClient>`__
    instances define a client for simple REST service requests.
-An API and a dictionary of parameter strings are encoded to build a URL, a data dictionary is attached in the body of a request, and a JSON response is returned and decoded.
+An API and an elective dictionary of parameter strings are encoded to build a URL, elective JSON and binary data are defined in the body of a request, and a JSON response is returned and decoded.
 A client instance may be useful as a base client definition to interact with a service which satisfies flexible request constraints.
 Caching may be useful in environments with intermittent or inconsistent network connectivity.
 If caching is enabled, delete, patch, and put requests are cached and sent in order during a later request when the service is not ready, a property which may be overriden.

 `commons <https://larryturner.github.io/diamondback/diamondback.commons>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^